lastmeta/HumanMoney/readme.md

 #### Freezing Accounts

 To disincentivizing the hording of accounts (identities) the group ought to be able to come to consensus on which accounts to punish.
-They can do so directly with voting: that is they can constanty expend their voting power in an effort to vote down the value of accounts held by the same individual.
+They can do so directly with voting: that is they can constantly expend their voting power in an effort to vote down the value of accounts held by the same individual.

 However, that's probably not a reliable homeostatic mechansim for two reasons.
 Firstly, vigilantes are always in the minority in any group.
 Secondly, as we've seen the system has the natural ability to apply excess votes across the board.
 This has the natural tendancy to increasing value of the accounts of those that have been voted below the median: essentailly guaranteeing those that horde accounts to enjoy a dispropotionate advantage.